 Publisher: Amulet Books

-I received a copy of this title from NetGalley in exchange for an honest review.
+Firstly, I would like to give a very special thank you to Netgalley for giving me a copy of this book in exchange for an honest review.

 Until next time Internet,